AntonDobrev/docs-bs-k-mapping/fields-mapping.md

 Specifics:

-- `IsVerified`field for the user account in Backend Services is set to `true`, it is migrated to the following structure as supported in Kinvey
+- When the `IsVerified`field for the user account in Backend Services is set to `true`, it is migrated to the following structure as supported in Kinvey:

   ```json
   {